CIS120 Linux Fundamentals by Scott Shaper

 # Extract a compressed tar.gz archive

-tar -xzvf project.tar.gz
+tar -xzvf homework.tar.gz

 # Extracts and decompresses in one step